cloudfoundry/cf-java-client/README.md

 `TEST_PROXY_PORT` | _(Optional)_ The port of a proxy to route all requests through.
 Defaults to `8080`.
 `TEST_PROXY_USERNAME` | _(Optional)_ The username for a proxy to route all requests through `TEST_SKIPSSLVALIDATION` | _(Optional)_ Whether to skip SSL validation when connecting to the Cloud Foundry instance.
 Defaults to `false`.
+`UAA_API_REQUEST_LIMIT` | _(Optional)_ If your UAA server does rate limiting and returns 429 errors, set this variable to the smallest limit configured there.
+Whether your server limits UAA calls is shown in the log, together with the location of the configuration file on the server.
+Defaults to `0` (no limit).

 If you do not have access to a CloudFoundry instance with admin access, you can run one locally using [bosh-deployment](https://github.com/cloudfoundry/bosh-deployment) & [cf-deployment](https://github.com/cloudfoundry/cf-deployment/) and Virtualbox.